 As I said before, you will certainly need some canned pumpkin and oat flour in order to make these pumpkin oat chocolate chip cookie bars.
-You will also need an egg, coconut oil, coconut sugar, vanilla extract, almond milk, baking soda, salt, pumpkin pie spice, and chocolate chips.
+You will also need an egg, coconut oil, maple syrup, vanilla extract, baking soda, salt, pumpkin pie spice, and chocolate chips.

 Those are the only ingredients you will need to make these delicious and healthy bars.
 If you want to take these bars up a notch, you could top them with a basic cream cheese frosting.